sujayjoshi66/Space-Shooter-Game/README.md

 # Space-Shooter-Game
-The necessary images are stored in "game_images" file.
+The necessary images are stored in "game_images" folder.

 Instructions